-- Several laws protect marine species and habitat areas, including the ESA and MMPA (16 U.S.C.
-1361 et - seq.).
-The ESA is administered by the USFWS and NMFS and establishes protection and conservation of - threatened and endangered species and the ecosystems upon which they depend.
-Section 7 of the ESA - 14 requires that all Federal agencies consult with the NMFS or USFWS, as applicable, before initiating any - action that could affect a listed species.
-Section 7 states that any project authorized, funded, or conducted - by any Federal agency should not "...jeopardize the continued existence of any endangered species or - threatened species or result in the destruction or adverse modification of habitat of such species which is - 18 determined to be critical." - On November 5, 2010, a letter was sent to the NMFS Protected Resources Division at the Northeast - 20 Regional Office requesting information on the known presence of threatened and endangered marine - 21 species (USACE-NYD 2010a).
-On March 1, 2011, NMFS responded to the information request (NMFS - 22 2011) and provided a summary of Federally listed species, and also informed the USACE-NYD that the - 23 Atlantic sturgeon was proposed for listing under the Endangered Species Act.
-In May 2011, conference - 24 was initiated to determine the potential impacts to Atlantic sturgeon from remaining construction of the - 25 50 foot HDP and a subsequent Biological Assessment (BA) was developed (Appendix C).
-The formal - listing of Atlantic sturgeon took effect April 6, 2012; and a Biological Opinion was pending at the time - 27 this document was in development. - 28 A concurrent request was sent to the U.S. Fish and Wildlife Service (USFWS) NJ Field Office in - 29 Pleasantville, NJ, on November 5, 2010 (USACE-NYD 2010b).
-On March 16, 2011, the USFWS - 30 responded that no federally listed or proposed threatened or endangered flora or fauna under USFWS - 31 jurisdiction are known to occur within the proposed project's impact area; therefore, no further - 32 consultation pursuant to the ESA is required (USFWS 2011).
+Several laws protect marine species and habitat areas, including the ESA and MMPA (16 U.S.C.
+1361 et seq.).
+The ESA is administered by the USFWS and NMFS and establishes protection and conservation of threatened and endangered species and the ecosystems upon which they depend.
+Section 7 of the ESA requires that all Federal agencies consult with the NMFS or USFWS, as applicable, before initiating any action that could affect a listed species.
+Section 7 states that any project authorized, funded, or conducted by any Federal agency should not "...jeopardize the continued existence of any endangered species or threatened species or result in the destruction or adverse modification of habitat of such species which is

+18 determined to be critical."

+19 On November 5, 2010, a letter was sent to the NMFS Protected Resources Division at the Northeast 20 Regional Office requesting information on the known presence of threatened and endangered marine 21 species in the Ambrose obstruction project area (USACE-NYD 2010a).
+On March 1, 2011, NMFS 22 responded to the information request (NMFS 2011) and provided a summary of Federally listed species: 23 shortnose sturgeon; and certain species of whales and sea turtles.
+NMFS also informed the USACE-NYD 24 that the Atlantic sturgeon was proposed for listing under the Endangered Species Act.
+In May 2011, 25 NMFS and the USACE-NYD agreed that a Biological Assessment (BA) would be prepared to determine 26 the potential impacts to Atlantic sturgeon from remaining construction of the 50 foot HDP, including the

+27 Ambrose Obstruction project.

+28 Since a BA was completed for the HDP in 1999, which included an evaluation of federally listed sea 29 turtles, it was determined that the document would be revised to address potential impacts to Atlantic 30 sturgeon.
+Formal consultation was initiated with the submittal of a Revised Biological Assessment (BA) 31 (Appendix C) to NMFS on June 12, 2012, and following the formal listing of the Atlantic sturgeon on April 6, 2012.
+Although the major focus of the BA was on Atlantic sturgeon, impacts to sea turtles were 32 33 also discussed.
+It was determined that the Ambrose Obstruction project would not change the impacts 34 assessment for sea turtles from that described in the 1999 BA (see Section 6.0 of 2012 BA, in Appendix 35 C).
+Through discussions with NMFS, it was determined that the project is unlikely to impact threatened 36 and endangered whales and shortnose sturgeon (see Appendix A of 2012 BA in Appendix C of this 37 document; and additional discussions in this section and Section 6.1.2.3).
+A Biological Opinion (BO) was 38 pending at the time this document was in development.

+A concurrent request was sent to the U.S. Fish and Wildlife Service (USFWS) NJ Field Office in Pleasantville, NJ, on November 5, 2010 (USACE-NYD 2010b).
+On March 16, 2011, the USFWS responded that no federally listed or proposed threatened or endangered flora or fauna under USFWS jurisdiction are known to occur within the proposed project's impact area; therefore, no further consultation pursuant to the ESA is required (USFWS 2011).

-33 Marine Mammals
+1 Marine Mammals